xavierchia/xavierchia.github.io/_posts/2023-08-28-against-cheap-pleasure.md

 I no longer eat any snacks or drink soft drinks.

 I've stopped eating dinner.
-At the end of the day it's always the hardest for me to resist the temptation and often ended up eating junk food.
+At the end of the day it's always the hardest for me to resist the temptation and often I ended up eating junk food.

 Now one perfectly valid concern is that a life like this is devoid of fun and joy.